mozilla/data-docs/src/datasets/bigquery/active_users_aggregates/reference.md

-The `active_users_aggregates_attribution` contains the metrics of daily, weekly and monthly active users, new profiles and search counts to analyse the source and context of client installations and the `cohorts` behaviour.
+The `active_users_aggregates_attribution` contains the metrics of daily, weekly and monthly active users, new profiles and search counts to retrieve the source and context of each client installation and the `cohorts` behaviour.

 It can be used to query the set attribution parameters in the context